Social Anxiety Therapy to Know About

-These aren’t strictly considered to be a type of therapy for social anxiety disorder, but mindfulness-based techniques are also often used for social anxiety.
+These aren’t strictly considered to be a type of therapy for social anxiety, but mindfulness-based techniques are also often used for social anxiety.
 The goal of mindfulness is to practice focused awareness.

 This means, instead of being caught up in negative thoughts in your mind, you focus your attention on your surroundings.
 Each time you find yourself starting to panic, you would return yourself to mindful awareness, such as by using your senses (five things you can see, hear, touch, feel, smell).